derekl-beep/stackedit-notes/Singular Value Decomposition.md

 For example, if each column represents the flatten pixels of an individual face image, a large inner product tells us that the two faces are similar, having the same basic face structure, and vice versa.

-Note that the correlation matrix $X^T X$ is symmetric and positive sem
+Note that the correlation matrix $X^T X$ is symmetric and positive semi-definite.
+The eigenvalues of the matrix are guaranteed to be non-negative, i.e. $\lambda_i \geq 0$.